EmanueleGuidotti/2d-array-grid/README.md

 ## Main purpose

 Tapping a filled square I want to show the adjacent cells only if filled and consequential.
-*You che find the algorithm solution inside the utils.tsx*
+*You can find the algorithm solution inside the utils.tsx*

 ## How to use